 Make Your Target Market More Specific

-When you’re starting your first marketing campaign, Google will recommend you to set the audience to everyone who has visited the homepage of your website.
-Without realizing, you will be making a grave mistake as it will increase your audience reach; at the same time, it will increase your ad budget.
+When you’re starting your first marketing campaign, Google will recommend you set the audience to everyone who has visited the homepage of your website.
+Without realizing it, you will be making a grave mistake as it will increase your audience reach; at the same time, it will increase your ad budget.

 Then you can design ads like